maxit1992/MIA_PNL2/tp2/README.md

 streamlit run src/main.py
 ```

 This will launch the Streamlit app in your default web browser.
+Then you have to upload 3 CVs, one for each CV agent.
+Once uploaded, you can ask questions about the CVs, and the system will provide answers.
+If the question does not mention the person's name, the system will answer based on the first CV.

 ## Features

-- Upload up to three CVs in PDF format.
+- Upload three CVs in PDF format.
 - Automatically process and store CV data in a vector database for contextual search.
 - Ask questions about the uploaded CVs, and the system will provide accurate and concise answers.
 - Uses agents orchestration to handle the question-answering process.